India's fairy-tale T20 triumph

 The perfect finale to the perfect competition.
-With up to three matches a day and no pausing for breath, the inaugural World Twenty20 in South Africa was done and dusted inside a fortnight.
-Though the action was exhausting there's no doubt that it was exhilarating, not least the final between India and Pakistan.
+With up to three matches a day and no pausing for breath, the inaugural T20 World Cup, in South Africa, was done and dusted inside a fortnight.
+Though the action was exhausting, it was also exhilarating, not least the final, between India and Pakistan.
 Set 158 to win after Gautam Gambhir's 75, Pakistan were out of contention at 77 for 6, only for Misbah-ul-Haq to hoist them right back into the match with three sixes in an over off Harbhajan Singh.
 But then, with the game at his mercy, Misbah chose the wrong shot, Sreesanth claimed the catch, and India had their first global title since 1983.

 The boyish good looks of Mohinder Amarnath, who was born today, hid a steely resolve.
 A beautifully orthodox right-hander, Amarnath saved his best performances for the fearsome West Indies pace attacks.
 He made 85 in Trinidad in 1975-76 as India made the (then) highest fourth-innings score to win a Test (406 for 4), and he was Man of the Match in the 1983 World Cup final, scoring 26 and taking 3 for 12 with his useful medium-pacers in one of cricket's greatest upsets.
 The preceding winter Amarnath had showed remarkable consistency in making 1182 runs at 69.52 in 11 overseas Tests, five of which were in the Caribbean and none of which India won, although later in 1983 our man made just one run in six innings as the West Indian quicks wreaked their revenge.